CoFH/cofh.github.io/docs/itemduct/index.md

 Obtaining
 ---------

-A placed itemduct can be instantly picked up by dismantling it with a [crescent hammer](/docs/crescent-hammer/).
+A placed itemduct can be instantly picked up by dismantling it with a [wrench](/docs/wrenches/).
 It can also be mined using a [pickaxe](https://minecraft.gamepedia.com/Pickaxe).

 ### Crafting